meowstrapper/DroidBlox/README.md

 I only know python, ehh..
 Feel free to recreate my project in Kotlin, Java, or other languages with credits by linking this github repository at yours.

 # License
-- Drakestrap is under the terms of the [MIT License](https://github.com/helloplauz10/Drakestrap/blob/main/LICENSE)
+- DroidBlox is under the terms of the [MIT License](https://github.com/helloplauz10/DroidBlox/blob/main/LICENSE)
 - Bloxstrap is also under the terms of the [MIT License](https://github.com/bloxstraplabs/bloxstrap)

 # Credits